 Lucy also came on one of my Christmas cupcake classes which was really nice… even the crazy, sugar induced 30 minutes in the afternoon where she literally chewed everyone’s ears off after eating a huge lump of fondant!

-On the 25th we’ll celebrate in our own less chaotic way!
-A nice lie in – (cant wait), some yummy breakfast and of course presents.
+On the 25th (when it’s not our turn with the children) we’ll celebrate in our own less chaotic way!
+A nice lie in – (can’t wait), a huge breakfast and of course presents.
 We won’t cook a Christmas dinner though – there’s no way I’m cooking that beast twice!

 For me, the magic of Christmas lives on in our children and there’s no way we could celebrate properly without them.
 Previous years we’ve actually chosen to go away which is really nice.
 Tivoli Gardens at Christmas in Copenhagen is highly recommended if you ever go.